Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 However, concerns arise about moonlight’s luminance being the primary factor for sleep disruption.
 Moonlight is only about 7% as intense as sunlight, a relatively low level.
 People often experience much higher levels of artificial light at night compared to the moon’s reflection.

-The lunar cycle, characterized by changes in the moon’s appearance and illumination, unfolds in 4 phases as discussed before.
+The lunar cycle, characterized by changes in the moon’s appearance and illumination, unfolds in 4 phases as I’ve discussed earlier.
 And each phase affects the quantity and quality of sleep differently.

 However, do these lunar influences impact men and women differently, and if so, why?